Naida Glavish: Political career

 A member of Mana Motuhake, Glavish stood for the Alliance in the Te Tai Tokerau electorate at the 2002 general election, finishing third out of nine candidates.
 She was ranked tenth on the Alliance party list, and consequently was not elected to Parliament as the Alliance's party vote did not reach the five percent threshold.
 When Tariana Turia left the Labour Party over the Foreshore and Seabed Act 2004 and subsequently formed the Māori Party, Glavish became a "staunch supporter" of the new party.

 At the 2008 general election, Glavish was a list-only candidate for the Māori Party, ranked at number eight on their list, but was not elected to Parliament.
 She was President of the Māori Party from 2013 to 2016.
 She stood again on the Māori Party list, with a ranking of 11th, at the 2014 general election, and once more was unsuccessful.
 As party president, she did not favour reconciling with Hone Harawira's Mana Movement, which had broken off from the Māori Party in 2011.

 She did not seek re-election to the presidency in 2016 and was succeeded by Tuku Morgan.

 Honours

 In the 2011 New Year Honours, Glavish was appointed an Officer of the New Zealand Order of Merit (ONZM) for services to Māori and the community.
 In the 2018 New Year Honours, she was promoted to Dame Companion of the New Zealand Order of Merit (DNZM), also for services to Māori and the community, and therefore granted the title dame.
 Glavish commented that she is the first dame in her hapū.
 Acknowledging that use of te reo Māori and Māori names is now more commonplace in New Zealand, Glavish is styled as Dame Rangimārie (rather than Naida).

+In 2024, Glavish received the Oranga Angitu – Lifetime Achievement Award from the Māori Language Commission.